wagov/wasoc-honeytraps/README.md

 5. **Rule Id's**: Function value to obtain new Rule Id's for Canary and Canary Tokens.
 6. **Domain**: The domain of the canary platform. e.g. '83ndg2ob.canary.tools'

-> [!WARNING]
+{: .warning }
-> Do not replace or change the value in the 'Rule Id' fields.
+Do not replace or change the value in the 'Rule Id' fields.
 This is to generate unique Ids for your analytic rules.

 ### Step 3.
 Review and ensure all details provided in the deployment are correct and proceed with creating the resources.
 Otherwise, select the 'previous' button to go back and make any changes.